 I hated Jacques.
 I hated his camera.
 I wanted his pictures.

 No, not really.
 I adore him.
 But jealousy makes us ugly human beings, especially jealousy that really is about Jacques doing something I was quite capable of doing.
 Asking.

 Ask, Jacques said.
 Ask.
 He even sent an article defending his case.
 By Eric Kim.
 Who said...
 Ask.

 So.
-On a miserable winter day, rushing by, I stopped and looked at a living painting.
+On a miserable winter day, rushing by the world, late for something, I stopped and looked at a living painting.

 Oh, just walk by, it doesn't matter, said my cold feet.